UoB-OOP/coms10017/README.md

  * [Java](JAVA.md) - quick reminder of Java features
  * [Objectives](OBJECTIVES.md) - learning objectives in the CW-MODEL and CW-AI project

+## Important notices

+ 1. Students are **encouraged** to add `System.out.println()` in their model.
+Make sure to make it easily spottable, i.e. `">>>>>> roundNum" + round` otherwise it might get lost in maven's long output.
+ 2. Test `Failure` is not the same as `Error`;  If a test fails due to some unexpected exception then it's an Error that has nothing to do with the test.
+ 3. Students will **have to** understand the `sample game sequence` for for them to call the correct spectator methods.
+ 4. Students will **have to** read the `model specification` for them to carry out the correct game logic (DoubleMove/reveal rounds, etc)

+In any case, It is fine to give up on a student if their question is too specific/complex, the model is very complex and we can't possibly know what they are doing for all cases.

 ## Common issues

 * During test/runtime:`RuntimeException: Implement me`